 Continuous positive air pressure, or CPAP, treatment is typically used for patients with obstructive sleep apnea, or OSA as it is often called.
 This therapy delivers pressurized air by means of a mask or nasal cushions.
 This opens the airway like puffing into a balloon.
 There are a number of variations on this therapy such as bi-PAP and auto-PAP which fine tune the delivery of air according to the patient’s needs.
 The air passes through a humidifier providing more comfort to the patient.
 Many patients have excellent results with this therapy and significantly improve their quality of life.

-Oral appliance therapy, or OAT, is appropriate for patients with snoring without obstructive sleep apnea (OSA) and for those with mild or moderate OSA, or those with severe OSA that cannot tolerate CPAP.
+Oral appliance therapy, or OAT, is appropriate for patients with snoring or obstructive sleep apnea (OSA) who cannot tolerate CPAP or prefer an alternative to CPAP.
 These services are performed by a dentist with special training in treating OSA.
-Oral appliances are either a mandibular advancement appliance or a tongue retaining device.
-Mandibular advancement appliances are far more common as they have much better results.
-They are custom made devices comprised of an upper and lower mouthpiece joined by some adjustable means to properly calibrate the appliance to the patient’s needs.
-The appliance works by hold the lower jaw in a forward position preventing the collapse of the tongue and soft tissues in the back of the throat, keeping the airway open during sleep and promoting adequate air intake.
-Off-the-shelf boil and bite appliances do not adequately grasp the teeth and are far more often ineffective than a custom made appliance.
-If an off-the-shelf appliance works for you then a custom appliance certainly will, but if an off the shelf appliance does not work for you a custom one very well may work for you.
+Mandibular advancement appliances are custom made devices with an upper and lower mouthpiece joined by some adjustable means to properly ensure the appliance is optimized to control OSA.
+The appliance works by holding the lower jaw in a forward position preventing the collapse of the tongue and soft tissues in the back of the throat, keeping the airway open during sleep.

 There are a number of surgical options to help control snoring and sleep apnea such as tonsillectomy, soft palate reduction, nasal surgery and a variety of other options.
 These are usually reserved for when other options have failed.
 These procedures are performed by an otolaryngologist or a maxillofacial surgeon.